nikitagupta9354/Amazon_Scraper/README.md

-Scraping Amazon Products  using the beautiful soup
+Scraping Amazon Products  using Selenium